No More Hotel Auditions, Says Union Representing Actors

 If there is no "reasonable alternative forum" for a meeting, SAG-AFTRA is encouraging members to bring another person with them, called a "support peer."
 The union said the new guidance was issued after hearing from union members, experts and industry stakeholders.

-It's not clear how the guidance will be enforced, though SAG-AFTRA asks for members to report any breach of contract provisions.
+It's not clear how the guidance will be enforced, though SAG-AFTRA asks for members to report any breach-of-contract provisions.

-In a letter to members in February, Carteris and National Executive Director David White said that the revelations about widespread sexual harassment in Hollywood "presents a unique opportunity for unprecedented change and is a call to action for us all."
+In a letter to members in February, Carteris and National Executive Director David White said that the revelations about widespread sexual harassment in Hollywood present "a unique opportunity for unprecedented change and is a call to action for us all."

-The Producers Guild has welcomed the new guidance, as The Associated Press reported, and released new guidelines of its own to combat sexual harassment earlier this year.
+The Producers Guild of America has welcomed the new guidance, as The Associated Press reported, and released new guidelines of its own to combat sexual harassment earlier this year.

-"We support this practice as an industry standard," PGA president Gary Lucchesi and Lori McCreary said in a statement to the wire service.
+"We support this practice as an industry standard," PGA Presidents Gary Lucchesi and Lori McCreary said in a statement to the wire service.
 "With our industry's guilds working in constructive and coordinated fashion, we look forward to the day when workplace harassment and misconduct is considered a vestige of Hollywood's history."